nlbjj/nlbjj-sherman-website/_programs/kids-classes.md

 order: 2
 ---

-Our youth Brazilian Jiu-Jitsu program is specially designed for children and teenagers.
+Our youth Brazilian Jiu-Jitsu program is designed for children ages 5-13, with two specialized age groups:

+## Little Champs (Ages 5-9)
+Focus on discipline, fun, movement patterns, and base control.
+Perfect for young children to develop coordination, confidence, and basic BJJ concepts through engaging games and activities.

+## Junior Warriors (Ages 10-13)
+Structured training focusing on drilling, technique precision, and situational sparring.
+This program serves as a bridge to adult classes for mature students.

 We emphasize:

 - **Character Development**: Building discipline, respect, and confidence
 - **Physical Fitness**: Improving coordination, strength, and flexibility